Skip to main content

 Written by Petr Pech

-This article applies only to server / on-premise installations of ABRA Flexi.
+This article applies only to server / on-premises installations of ABRA Flexi.

 The PostgreSQL database server automatically writes information about its operation to the system log.
-This log can provide a range of insights, such as the causes of incorrect behavior.
+This log can be used to identify various issues, such as the causes of incorrect behavior.
 The location of the log varies depending on the operating system on which you are running Flexi.

 Let's take a look at where to find the log on each operating system.